Screen Printing Inks for printing onto fabric

 the initial layer of paint looks pretty white but as it dries you see the black wall showing through,

 once this layer dries, you add the second layer of white making the background disappear.

-When printing more than one colour with opaque water based inks,
+When printing more than one color with opaque water based inks,

 you have to dry the first print completely before starting the next colour because the ink from the first print

 will stick to the back of the second screen.

 A heat gun or flash drier is good for drying ink layers quickly.

 You also need a way of getting your screen registered or lined up so that when you put it down for the second print,

 it is perfectly in line with the first print.
 You can make up some kind of a jig or use hinge clamps.